Boundary $q$-characters of evaluation modules for split quantum affine symmetric pairs: Boundary -characters

 \subsection{Boundary $q$-characters}

-In \cite{Przez-23, LP24}, we defined the notion of a \emph{boundary $q$-character} of a $\aaui$-module in terms of the spectra of the Drinfeld--Cartan operators in the Lu--Wang (Drinfeld-type) presentation.
+In \cite{Przez-23, LP24, LP26}, we defined the notion of a \emph{boundary $q$-character} of a $\aaui$-module in terms of the spectra of the Drinfeld--Cartan operators in the Lu--Wang (Drinfeld-type) presentation.
 Let us recall the corresponding definitions and results.
+We need the following normalization:

 \Defi Let